Markyjay/inbetweens/readme.md

 ### User Goals
-The goal is to create a website that uses a basic card game to teach chance and probability to students and for any user to have fun trying to reach the winning objective of 1000 credits.
+The goal is to create a website that is Informational, enjoyable and challenging.
+The website takes a commonly known card game to teach chance and probability to students and for any user to have fun while challenging themselves to reach the winning objective of 1000 credits.

 ### Design
+The concept started as a practice project so that i could learn javaScript and in the process i came to realise that although it was a basic game it's rules provided many intricate details that really challenge my understanding of code.
+It begain with the game only, three cards and buttons to initiate the deal, the bet and a reset.
+After about two weeks of painstaking learning i realised that i had spent so much time trying to work out the intricacies that i would finish it a submit it for my second project for the Code Institute.

+At this point i designed the rest of the site on figma.com and decided to make it a learning site for probability, as i am a maths teacher I felt it appropriate.

 Figma Design <img src="assets/documentation/figmadesign.jpg" alt="figma-design"/>